apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 Following are some best practices to get good performance from Lucene based indexes

-1. Make use of [CopyOnRead](#copy-on-read) so as to enable local copying of Lucene index.
-This would enable use of memory mapped io on supported platforms and hence better performance/

-2. Make use on [non root indexes](#non-root-index).
+1. Make use on [non root indexes](#non-root-index).
 If you query always perform search under certain paths then create index definition under those paths only.
 This might be helpful in multi tenant deployment where each tenant data is stored under specific repository path and all queries are made under those path.

-3. Index only required data.
+2. Index only required data.
 Depending on your requirement you can create multiple Lucene indexes.
 For example if in majority of cases you are querying on various properties specified under `<node>/jcr:content/metadata` where node belong to certain specific nodeType then create single index definition listing all such properties and restrict it that nodeType.
 You can the size of index via mbean

 [1]: http://www.day.com/specs/jsr170/javadocs/jcr-2.0/constant-values.html#javax.jcr.PropertyType.TYPENAME_STRING
 [OAK-2201]: https://issues.apache.org/jira/browse/OAK-2201